 We use percentages to understand statistics, make partial payments or down payments, and to determine totals when applying discounts at the store.
-Whatever the need, being able to calculate percentages correctly helps us make decisions throughout our lives.
+We hear of percentages related to hiring, inflation, economic growth, and COVID-19 rates every day in the news.
+Whatever the need, being able to calculate percentages correctly helps us make better decisions throughout our lives.

 Beyond daily life we also use percentages in professional settings such as determining employee raises, examining reports on progress or income, comparing stats from previous years or to see how the team is performing month to month.
 Calculating percent change and difference are helpful tools that can be used to show the big picture and make goals to improve performance over time.